fpereiro/proof/notes.md

    - ce3 is not called by other functions in this section.

 3arg ce:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the left and noting the character X on that square,
+   - if it finds 3arg:
+      - move one to the left.
+      - note the character X on that square.
-      3-1-1) go to the leftmost schwa, which is on an F-square.
+      - go to the leftmost schwa.
-      3-1-2) go right in twos until finding the first blank F-square.
+      - go right in twos until finding the first blank F-square.
-      3-1-3) print the character X.
+      - print the character X.
-      3-1-4) go to the leftmost of the tape.
+      - go to the leftmost schwa.
-      3-1-5) go right until finding again 3arg.
+      - go right until finding again the leftmost 3arg.
-      3-1-6) delete it and -> 1arg.
+      - delete it and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

-So, 3arg ce, if it finds 3arg, will take the character printed to its left and print it on the leftmost free F-square; go back to where 3arg was found, delete it and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.

 2arg ce:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 2arg or two consecutive blanks.
+   - go right until finding either 2arg or two consecutive blanks.
-   3-1) if it finds 2arg, move one to the left and noting the character X on that square,
+   - if it finds 2arg:
+      - move one to the left.
+      - note the character X on that square.
-      3-1-1) go to the leftmost schwa, which is on an F-square.
+      - go to the leftmost schwa.
-      3-1-2) go right in twos until finding the first blank F-square.
+      - go right in twos until finding the first blank F-square.
-      3-1-3) print the character X.
+      - print the character X.
-      3-1-4) go to the leftmost of the tape.
+      - go to the leftmost schwa.
-      3-1-5) go right until finding again 2arg.
+      - go right until finding again the leftmost 2arg.
-      3-1-6) delete it.
+      - delete it.
-      3-1-7) go back to 1) and repeat.
+      - go back to the beginning of the function.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 1arg.
+   - if it finds two consecutive blanks, advance one more position and -> 1arg.

-So 2arg ce, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.

 Note: in the same way as 2arg e, 2arg ce calls 3arg ce until all copy & erase operations are performed, then -> 1arg.
 This also contemplates the case where there are no operations to be performed (in which case, -> 1arg happens directly after finding the consecutive blanks).

 ce2:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 2arg or two consecutive blanks.
+   - go right until finding either 2arg or two consecutive blanks.
-   3-1) if it finds 2arg, move one to the left and noting the character X on that square,
+   - if it finds 2arg:
+      - move one to the left.
+      - note the character X on that square.
-      3-1-1) go to the leftmost schwa, which is on an F-square.
+      - go to the leftmost schwa.
-      3-1-2) go right in twos until finding the first blank F-square.
+      - go right in twos until finding the first blank F-square.
-      3-1-3) print the character X.
+      - print the character X.
-      3-1-4) go to the leftmost of the tape.
+      - go to the leftmost schwa.
-      3-1-5) go right until finding again 2arg.
+      - go right until finding again the leftmost 2arg.
-      3-1-6) delete it.
+      - delete it.
-      3-1-7) go back to 1) and repeat.
+      - go back to the beginning of the function.
-   3-2) when there are no more 2args between the schwas and the two leftmost consecutive blanks:
+   - if it finds two leftmost consecutive blanks:
-      3-2-1) go to the leftmost of the tape.
+      - go to the leftmost schwa (*).
-      3-2-2) go right until finding either 3arg or two consecutive blanks.
+      - go right until finding either 3arg or two consecutive blanks.
-      3-2-3) if it finds 3arg, move one to the left and noting the character X on that square, 3-2-3-1) go to the leftmost schwa, which is on an F-square.
+      - if it finds 3arg:
+         - move one to the left.
+         - note the character X on that square.
+         - go to the leftmost schwa.
-         3-2-3-2) go right in twos until finding the first blank F-square.
+         - go right in twos until finding the first blank F-square.
-         3-2-3-3) print the character X.
+         - print the character X.
-         3-2-3-4) go to the leftmost of the tape.
+         - go to the leftmost schwa.
-         3-2-3-5) go right until finding again 3arg.
+         - go right until finding again the leftmost 3arg.
-         3-2-3-6) delete it.
+         - delete it.
-         3-2-3-7) go back to 1) and repeat.
+         - go back to the step marked with a *.
-      3-2-4) when there are no more 3args between the schwas and the two leftmost consecutive blanks, advance one more position and -> 1arg.
+      - if it finds two consecutive blanks, advance one more position and -> 1arg.

-So ce2, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; then do the same process for each of the 3args that are between the schwas and the first two consecutive blanks; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.

-ce3, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; then do the same process for each of the 3args that are between the schwas and the first two consecutive blanks; then do the same process for each of the 4args that are between the schwas and the first two consecutive blanks; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.

 ## re (replace)